hdisysteme/MongoBumblebee/README.md

-runner.setChangelogCollectionName(logColName);   // default is changelog, collection with applied change sets runner.setLockCollectionName(lockColName);       // default is lock, collection used during migration process runner.setEnabled(shouldBeEnabled);              // default is true, migration won't start if set to false
+runner.setChangelogCollectionName(logColName);   // default is changelog, collection with applied change sets runner.setLockCollectionName(lockColName);       // default is lock, collection used during migration process runner.setEnabled(shouldBeEnabled);              // default is true, migration won't start if set to false runner.setSpringEnvironment(enviroment);         // Mandantory if `MongoBumblebee` should work with profiles
 ```

 MongoDB URI format: